Professional and Educational Travel and Activities Involving Cuba

 The University may provide standardized testing services—including entrance and professional exams—to Cuban persons.

-Faculty and staff may travel to Cuba to organize and prepare for the educational activities described in sections 3 through 10 above.
+Faculty and staff may travel to Cuba to organize and prepare for the educational activities described above.

-For travel to Cuba not qualifying for a general license, the ECO/DCR will work with travelers in applying for a specific license from OFAC.
-Whether a specific license will be approved depends on the current state of US Government policy, which may change over time, and which the ECO/DCR can explain.
+For travel and other activities involving Cuba that do not qualify for a general license, the ECO will work with travelers in applying for a specific license from OFAC.
+Whether a specific license will be approved depends on the current state of US Government policy, which may change over time, and which the ECO can explain.
 One thing that rarely changes, however, is the length of time it takes to obtain a specific license.
 This process can range from one to three months.
-Accordingly, travelers should consult the ECO/DCR as early as possible.
+Accordingly, travelers should consult the ECO as early as possible.

 Visiting Cuban Scholars